eschlot/WiiStep/cmake/README.md

 Using CMake with WiiStep
 ========================

-In order to allow WiiStep to build on as many platforms as possible, [CMake](http://cmake.org) has been chosen as its primary build method.
+In order to allow WiiStep's development environment to build on as many platforms as possible, [CMake](http://cmake.org) has been chosen as its primary build method.
 Also, WiiStep's main dependencies (llvm, libobjc2) use CMake as their build systems;
 making for a very consistent developer experience.

 I recommend reading [LLVM's CMake tutorial](http://llvm.org/docs/CMake.html)